-The governor belt is driven by the crankshaft sheave and spans the fan drive sheave.
+The governor belt on gasoline and LPG powered machines is driven by the crankshaft sheave and spans the fan drive sheave.
 Check and adjust the belt tension after every 200 hours of operation.

 To adjust belt tension, loosen the governor mounting bolts and pull the governor away from the machine until the belt is snug; then tighten the bolts.
 Do not use a pry bar as it may damage the governor.
-Proper belt tension is obtained when the belt deflects 0.5 in (13 mm) from a force of 10 to 12 lb (4 to 5 kg) applied at belt midpoint of the longest span.
+Proper belt tension is obtained when the belt deflects 0.5 in (15 mm) from a force of 10 to 12 lb (4 to 5 kg) applied at belt midpoint of the longest span.